Rich Mountain Loop

 Directions to Trailhead:

 During the first leg of the hike you'll pass by one of the meadows that make Cades Cove one of the most popular destinations in the entire National Park System.
-During late spring these meadows are carpeted in wildflowers such as black-eyed Susans, butterfly weed, purple phacelia, jewelweed and daisies, among many others.
+During late spring these meadows are carpeted in wildflowers such as black-eyed Susans, butterfly weed, purple phacelia, jewelweed and daisies, among many other varieties.

 At roughly one-half mile hikers will arrive at the Crooked Arm Ridge Trail junction, which marks the beginning of the loop portion of this hike.
-For purposes of this description we hiked the loop in a clockwise direction, so we stayed left at this junction and continued westbound along the Rich Mountain Loop Trail.
+For purposes of this description we hiked the loop in a clockwise direction, so we veered left at this junction and continued westbound along the Rich Mountain Loop Trail.

 During the first segments of the hike we noticed the early blooms of mountain laurel sprinkled throughout the woods.
 The din of cicadas could also be heard, as the first of the 17-year brood (in 2008) was just beginning to emerge from the ground as adults.
 We were also greeted by a lone turkey crossing over the path roughly thirty feet in front of us.